Picking up the next note, his forehead drew tight. His father's secretary.

+Lady Sarah is waiting.
 Apparently, the art of the English understatement was alive and well in his father's secretary.
 Ecstasy and fear warred in his gut, foremost the certainty Haverford would find a way to yank joy from his hands once again, with each incarnation of his enmity a step closer to Sally being taken from him forever.

+In fact: three weeks hence?
+Checking the date on the letter again, he let out a groan that turned into a growl.
+Nineteen days ago.
+He had two days to get to London on his father's timetable, a journey that would take three weeks, if a day, and that was with the wind behind them all the way to London.
 Haverford would have less than no patience in this situation—and rightly so, inopportune as that might be for Toad.
 His future wife did not deserve for the whole of London to speculate about whether Toad was coming or not, and Toad was not there to protect her, so could hardly object to someone else doing it in his stead.
 Poorly as Haverford carried out that duty.
 Haverford would marry her to the nearest fortune-hunter without a gambling problem, if Toad didn't appear.

 Toad had thought he felt the weight of marriage settle onto his shoulders in Paris, when he decided to come to Italy before London, to secure housing for Sally before taking her from everything she had ever known.
 He had felt himself more adult than ever before, ready to be a husband, considering the needs of his wife and choosing her security over his own impatience.